What is peer support?

 By peer we mean someone who needs or has previously needed support with mental health challenges.
 Peer Support Volunteers can support people in similar situations through non-judgmental listening and empathy, and practically by providing information or signposting.

-Through peer-led activity groups, this supporting through shared experience is the basis of the peer support within both the Mental Health & Wellbeing and Threshold Women’s Counselling Services.
+Through peer-led activity groups, this supporting through shared experience is the basis of peer support within the Mental Health & Wellbeing Services.

 What does a peer support volunteer do?

-As a Peer Support Volunteer, you will be co-facilitating peer-led activities for people with mental health support needs.
+As a Peer Support Volunteer, you will be leading groups and activities for people with mental health support needs.

-Our peer-led activities run on Wednesday and Thursday afternoons plus occasional additional workshops.
+Our peer-led activities run on Wednesdays and Thursdays.

-Previous activities have included art, writing, drama, life skills and relaxation.
+Previous activities have included art, writing, self-care and relaxation.

 To work as part of a team running peer-led activity groups in Brighton and Hove.